cesar1884/Data-Viz-World-cup/README.md

 ### ***Data-Viz-World-cup***

 This project focuses on the analysis of Argentina's national football team's performance during the FIFA World Cup.
-Using the dataset `Fifa_world_cup_matches.csv`, we delve into various match aspects to answer the question: "Why did Argentina win the World Cup?".
+Using the dataset `Fifa_world_cup_matches.csv`, we delve into various match aspects to answer the question: "How did Argentina win the World Cup?".

 ### Analysis Points